 This free annual event is a combination of symposia and open access to a wide variety of microscopes.
-During afternoon seminars, academic investigators present inspirational research employing emerging techniques, probes or instrumentation.
+During afternoon seminars, academic investigators present inspirational research employing emerging techniques, biological tools or instrumentation.
 The "micro-course" practical is linked to the symposia with a thematic technique or application.
 It is open to the entire research community and only requires your free registration.

 In order to eliminate the financial barriers and time commitments that often prevent individuals from taking extended microscopy courses, direct access to instruments and expertise are provided free of charge.
-Interested individuals may use this opportunity to determine whether particular techniques suit their future needs or to get needed advice from vendor representatives on any microscope or application.
+Interested individuals may use this opportunity to determine whether particular techniques suit their future needs or to get needed advice from vendor representatives on any available microscope or application.
 This is also an unparalleled chance to compare microscopes from many vendors, which is especially convenient when contemplating a purchase or preparing a grant.

 2015 Yale Microscopy Workshop

 New Haven CT 06525

 There are two themes for the upcoming 2015 Symposium: "Lightsheet Microscopy" and "Visualizing sub-cellular structure in 3D by electron tomography and cryo-EM".
 Light sheet microscopy, also known as Selective Plane Illumination Microscopy (SPIM), allows for rapid time-lapse imaging of small organisms illuminated by thin sheets of light that are progressed stepwise through the sample.
 This technique can also be used for rapid acquisition of 3D images of larger tissue samples that are made more transparent by treatments such as CLARITY.